cerebral/overmind/packages/overmind-website/guides/beginner/07_usingovermindwithangular.md

 You can now access the **admin** state and actions directly with **state** and **actions**.

+## NgZone

+Since Overmind knows when your components should update you can safely turn **ngZone** to `"noop"`.
+Note that other 3rd party libraries may not support this.

 ## Rendering

 When you connect Overmind to your component and expose state you do not have to think about how much state you expose.
 The exact state that is being accessed in the template is the state that will be tracked.
 That means you can expose all the state of the application to all your components without worrying about performance.

 ## Passing state as input

 When you pass state objects or arrays as input to a child component that state will by default be tracked on the component passing it a long, which you can also see in the devtools.
-By just adding the **service** to the child components as well this tracking is transferred to the child component.
+By just adding the **\*tracker** directive to the child template and the tracking will be handed over:

 ```marksy
 h(Example, { name: "guide/usingovermindwithangular/passprop" })